ideas-labo/model-impact/README.md

 -- requirements.txt (Essential requirments need to be installed) <br>
 -- run (A simple run on system "7z", the working path is "./model-impact/code")

+To run the code, cd "./model-impact/code" as working path and install the essential requirements:
+'''
+pip install -r requirements.txt,
+'''
+And you can run below code to have a quick start:
+'''
+python3 run.py
+'''

 ## Detailed reuslts
 Detailed rsults...